jytg17/Unpacking-the-Nuances-of-Londons-Neighbourhood-Change-Gentrification-Trajectories-codes/README.md

   > 7b Model & Predict Gentrifying LSOAs
   >> Similar in procedure to the preceding stage, this notebook contained the codes that facilitated the model building process for modelling and predicting the gentrification typologies of gentrifying LSOAs.

+The datasets used for enabling the data analysis is stored in the folder 'data'.